KeyviDev/keyvi/keyvi/README.md

 #### Linux

-In addition to a working gcc build environment, install the following libraries, e.g. using apt: boost (dev packages), scons, snappy, zlib, cmake.
+In addition to a working gcc build environment, install the following libraries, e.g. using apt: boost (dev packages, at least version 1.54), scons, snappy, zlib, cmake.

 #### MAC